juancarlospaco/nim-new-backend/README.md

 It may produce errors on `import` and `include`.

+- But it generates a `*.js`?.

+Yes, but file extensions, tutorials, documentation, cosmetics, etc can be left for last details.

 - Why Python?.

 It is the second on popularity behind JavaScript, but Nim already has JavaScript.